Kautzi/UdemyC_Exercises/12_Advanced/MatrixLib1/Exercise.md

   - Free the allocated heap memory
 - matrixIndex
   - Return the 1D-array index for the index (i, j)
-  - Note: I talked about this in the main course, that 1d-heap arrays are more performant than 2d-heap arrays
+  - Note: I talked about this use-case in the main course
 - matrixNumElements
   - Return the number of elements of the array
 - matrixSameSize